thomasxnguy/bitcoinaddress/README.md

 ### Todo

 - [ ] Add integration and unit tests
-- [ ] Replace mock DB by real DB (Use atomic ops)
+- [ ] Replace mock DB by a real DB
-- [ ] Integration with a bitcoin indexer or node for get full data (amount)
+- [ ] Integration with a bitcoin indexer or node to get account value (amount)
-- [ ] Implement sending bitcoin and implement address auto-increment
+- [ ] Implement sending transactions and implement address auto-increment
+- [ ] Support other coin types

 ## Resources